amaanhasanfarooqi/Anti_drone_project_prototype_YOLO/README.md

 4. **Neutralises** the target by activating a spark-generation module when TARGET LOCK is achieved

 > 🎓 **B.Tech Final Year Project** — Department of Mechanical Engineering, Jamia Millia Islamia, New Delhi (2025–26)
-> 👨‍💻 Submitted by: Vikas, Afaaf Siddiqui, Amaan Hasan Farooqi, Mohammad Sahil Khan
+> 👨‍💻 Submitted by: Amaan Hasan Farooqi and team
 > 🧑‍🏫 Supervisor: Prof. Mohd Suhaib

 ---